jeffdemeutter/HierarchicalStateMachine/README.md

 ### Making a SuperState Class
 We also overload the usual State methods (OnEnter, OnExit, Update).

-####OnEnter is used to start with the right subState.
+#### OnEnter is used to start with the right subState.
 If the bool is set to true, it will call ForceSetState to set the startState of the FSM.
 If it is false then it will just call the OnEnter method of the previous active state in that SuperState
- '''c++
+ ''' c++
  void SuperState::OnEnter(Blackboard* pBlackboard)
  {
  	if (m_alwaysUseStartState)